Bob Fu: Midland operations

-After being invited to visit Midland, Texas by a fellow pastor, he moved his operations there in 2004.
+After being invited to visit Midland, Texas, by a fellow pastor, he moved his operations there in 2004.
 According to The New York Times, Fu maintains "close association with Republicans and evangelical Christians".
 He has prayed in English in American churches, and has cultivated contacts in evangelical groups in Texas.
 In 2008, Fu arranged for Republican House representative Frank Wolf to meet with an unauthorized house church leader in China.
 In 2009, Fu persuaded the Bush National Security Council and State Department to grant asylum to the family of Gao Zhisheng, a lawyer known for his defense of house Christians and other sensitive groups.

 In May 2012, Fu translated legal activist Chen Guangcheng's appeal to travel to the US in a special congressional hearing convened by representative Chris Smith (R-NJ).
-Fu criticized President Barack Obama of "abandoning" Chen for his handling of the case.
+Fu criticized President Barack Obama for "abandoning" Chen for his handling of the case.

 In America, New York University (NYU) technicians mistakenly announced that they had found spyware installed on an iPad and iPhone that Fu had given to Chen via his wife Heidi Cai.
 Jerome A. Cohen of NYU accused Fu of giving Chen a trojan horse "enabl[ing Fu] to monitor his communications secretly", although Fu denied this, saying his technicians only installed Skype for Chen.
-Cohen and NYU later rescinded these accusations, which they said were based on a misunderstanding of the technology, and clarified that iPad and iPhone given to Mr. Chen by China Aid did not contain spyware.
+Cohen and NYU later rescinded these accusations, which they said were based on a misunderstanding of the technology, and clarified that the iPad and iPhone given to Mr. Chen by China Aid did not contain spyware.

+On July 13, 2021, Bob Fu, founder and president of ChinaAid, testified at a hearing on the “Global State of Religious Freedom” held by the Tom Lantos Human Rights Commission of the U.S. Congress.
+During his testimony, he cited several “key cases,” including those of Gao Zhisheng and Wang Zhan, to illustrate the political oppression and religious persecution taking place in China.